What is Link Rot?

 Keep Your Content Up-to-Date

-Keeping your website's content up-to-date can help prevent link rot from occurring in the first place.
+Refreshing your website content often can help stop link rot in the first place.

 To find and fix link rot on your website, you can regularly check your website to identify broken links, and then take action to update or remove them.